-A few meters away from the beach there is also the Notteri lake, natural habitat of some splendid pink flamingoes.
-If you are lucky you'll see some!
+A few meters away from the beach you find Notteri pond, which is the natural habitat of pink flamingoes.
+With a little luck, you may spot some of them!

 7. Punta Molentis Beach (Villasimius)

-We conclude our journey along the coast to the South-East of Cagliari, with another real terrestrial paradise: we are talking about the beach of Punta Molentis in Villasimius!
+We finish our journey along the South-East coast of Cagliari with another earthly paradise: Punta Molentis beach, in Villasimius.

-The price of parking is certainly not the cheapest (€5) but we assure you that it is worth the price of the ticket!
+The car parking ticket is not cheap (€5) but is worth the price!

 8. Su Giudeu Beach (Chia)

-Let's go now to the South-West Coast of Cagliari to discover one of the most beautiful beaches of Baia di Chia: Su Giudeu.
+Now let’s move to the South West coast of Cagliari to find out one of the most beautiful beaches of Baia di Chia: Su Giudeu.

-Natural extension of S'Aqua Durci beach, Su Giudeu owes its name to the octopus that swims in its waters and to a pair of rocks which are easily reached from the shore thanks to low seabed.
+Su Giudeu is the natural extension of S’Aqua Durci beach.
+Its name derives from an octopus species living in its waters and from a pair of rocks easily reachable from the shore through the shallow seabed.

 9. Cala Cipolla Beach (Chia)

-Another unmissable beach in Bahia di Chia is Cala Cipolla.
-This is, in fact, one of the most famous beaches in the area, not very big, but well sheltered from the wind and highly frequented.
+Another unmissable beach in Baia di Chia is Cala Cipolla.
+This is one of the most famous beaches in the aerea, not very big but well sheltered from the wind and very popular.

-To get there, you'll need to take on a long walk through a track amidst the Mediterranean macchia, but once you arrive, you'll see it's worth the effort and you won't want to go back!
+To get there, you have to take a long walk through a path in the Mediterranean scrub, but once you arrive you’ll see it’s worth the effort!

 10. Tuerredda Beach

-Placed in a splendid inlet between Capo Malfatano and Capo Spartivento, the beach with its very fine, light-coloured sand and transparent colour of the sea recalls a Caribbean landscape.
-Around the beach is verdant Mediterranean brush and out in front is the islet of the same name reached after a few minutes swimming.
+Placed in a splendid inlet between Capo Malfatano and Capo Spartivento, the beach recalls a Caribbean landscape: you’ll find fine and white sand and transparent waters.
+You can also admire the verdant Mediterranean brush around there and you can reach an islet of the same name after a few minutes swimming.

-If you liked this article e/and it has been useful in your search of the best beaches to visit from Cagliari share it with your friends on Facebook, Twitter or G+ and give us 5 stars at the bottom of this page!
+If you liked this article and / or it was useful in finding the most beautiful beaches near Cagliari, share it with your friends on Facebook, Twitter or G + and …don’t forget to put 5 stars at the bottom of the page!